geri777/print-queue/README.md

 ## Install released Debian packages

-Use APT so that required package dependencies are installed automatically:
+Download the latest release from https://github.com/geri777/print-queue/releases/ Install the printqueue package with:

 ```bash
 sudo apt install ./printqueue_0.1.0_amd64.deb
 ```

-Install only the integration package for your desktop:
+Install the integration package for your desktop (Right-click → **Add to PrintQueue** in the file manager).
+The integration packages are optional and can be installed or removed at any time.

 ```bash
 # KDE Plasma / Dolphin